-In my work as a Life Coach, I have become increasingly aware of the growing sense that many individuals feel like they’re running as fast as possible but not getting where they want to go.
+In my work as a Life Architect, I have become increasingly aware of the growing sense that many individuals feel like they’re running as fast as possible but not getting where they want to go.
 I’ve discovered three challenges that commonly get in the way.
 Before sharing those with you, there is something even greater resting at the core of all of this — the lens through which we view our lives — also known as a paradigm.

 Old paradigm: DO so you can HAVE so you can BE.